haruyama/StandardPlusTokenizer/README.md

 An extension of Lucene's StandardTokenizer.

-It tokenizes all characters but spaces.
+This tokenizer tokenizes all characters but spaces.
-(StandardTokenizer doesn't tokenizes some characters: Symbol, Punctuation, ...)
+(StandardTokenizer doesn't tokenize some kinds of characters: Symbol, Punctuation, ...)

 ## Usage